dleemiller/WordLlama/README.md

 wl = WordLlamaInference(np_embeddings_ar, tokenizer)
 ```

-The inference class can be used directly with a bring-your-own static embeddings array, rather than using the loader.
+The inference class can be used directly with a bring-your-own static embeddings array (n_vocab, dim), rather than using the loader.

 ## Training Notes